tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 Migration to using these new parameters will occur across two releases.
 During the v0.36 release, Tendermint will add these as consensus parameters.
-The old parameters config-local parameters will continue to exist as well in the v0.36 release.
+The old local config parameters will continue to exist as well in the v0.36 release.
 If the parameters are set as consensus parameters, the config-local parameters will be ignored.
 If the consensus parameters are not set, Tendermint will fall back to using the values contained in the `config.toml` file.